hapostgres/pg_auto_failover/docs/ref/pg_autoctl_watch.rst

 Description
 -----------

+The ``pg_autoctl watch`` output is divided in 3 sections.

+The first section is a single header line which includes the name of the currently selected formation, the formation replication setting :ref:`number_sync_standbys`, and then in the right most position the current time.

-The ``pg_autoctl watch`` output can includes the following columns, and picks which columns are part of the output depending on the terminal window size.
-This choice is dynamic and changes if your terminal window size
+The second section displays one line per node, and each line contains a list of columns that describe the current state for the node.
+This list can includes the following columns, and which columns are part of the output depends on the terminal window size.
+This choice is dynamic and changes if your terminal window size changes:
-changes:

   - Name